Zero dengue deaths after 169 days

 Dengue has claimed 1,678 lives and infected nearly 318,982 individuals in 2023, making it the deadliest year since the first recorded epidemic in 2000.

-"When we see the previous year's data, we can see that there was no death toll in December.
+"When we see the previous year's data, we can see that there was no death toll in the month of December.
 So, we don't need to be so happy to see no death in 24 hours," he added.

 In the past 24 hours, 179 new dengue patients were hospitalised.